-- A. The Candidate List(s) shall be in effect for a minimum of two (2) yearsone (1) year. - B. If a Candidate List is exhausted before the two (2) yearone (1) year time frame or has less than three (3) candidates after filling a vacancy, a promotional process will be initiated following HCFES SOG #300, Promotional Process.
+- A. The Candidate List(s) shall be in effect for a minimum of one (1) year. - B. If a Candidate List is exhausted before the one (1) year time frame or has less than three (3) candidates after filling a vacancy, a promotional process will be initiated following HCFES SOG #300, Promotional Process.